 A full staff listing is here.

 A: The MSBA fielded a member survey approximately three years ago, and just recently held a series of focus groups (small gatherings of 10-20 attorneys) to share a perspective on the future of the profession, and to hear from members and non-members.
-In addition, a survey is currently underway which can be found here, offering an opportunity to provide feedback.
+In addition, a survey was completed this Spring offering an opportunity for members to provide feedback.
 Lastly, the President, Executive Director, and officers of the MSBA have participated in numerous local and specialty Bar events.
 The Executive Director has personally met with hundreds of members on a 1:1 basis, and welcomes the opportunity to continue to meet our members in order to make our association better.